PASTAplus/metapype-eml/README.md

 (i.e., minimum and maximum occurrence) of each child node is always set to the last two positions of the inner list, thereby making the values accessible through list slicing (i.e., `rule[-2:]`).
-The "list-of-lists" data structure is passed to a function, called `validate.process_children`, that iterates through both the rule-based list and the list of children from the node instance to validate compliance as specified in the given rule.
+The "list-of-lists" data structure is passed to a function, called `validate._children`, that iterates through both the rule-based list and the list of children from the node instance to validate compliance as specified in the given rule.
 Validation failure at this point indicates that the node contains illegal